-After a long day out exploring the North Yorkshire Moors, why not enjoy a pint in one of these excellent Pubs in Sandsend?
+After a long day out exploring the North York Moors and getting your steps up, why not enjoy a pint in one of these excellent Sandsend pubs?
+After all, you deserve it!

-Sandsend is one of the most idyllic villages on the North Yorkshire coast, perfect for trips away to enjoy the seaside as well as the beautiful surrounding countryside.
-In this article, we’re going to highlight 3 of our favourite pubs in Sandsend that all visitors should aim to stop by.
-Let’s start with:
+Sandsend is one of the most idyllic villages on the North Yorkshire Coast, perfect for trips away to enjoy the seaside as well as the beautiful surrounding countryside.
+In this article, we’re going to highlight 4 of our favourite pubs in Sandsend.

-St. Oswalds church is just a short walk away from the comforts of The Stiddy.
-This old church dates back to the Anglo Saxon period, and features original stonework architecture that has been maintained since medieval times.
+St. Oswald’s Church is just a short walk away from the comforts of The Stiddy.
+This old church dates back to the Anglo Saxon period and features original stonework architecture that has been maintained since medieval times.
 Sandsend & the stunning Jurassic North Yorkshire coastline is just a short drive down the Lythe Bank.
-Go north and you’ll be greeted by the picturesque hills of the North Yorkshire Moors.
+Go north and you’ll be greeted by the picturesque hills of the North York Moors.
 Hikers and cyclists will adore this national park for its glorious long walking paths and stunning natural beauty.

 The Hart Inn

-Many would consider it a real village boozer, with a landlord in Ivor Homer that is happy to welcome you to the premises.
-Those that like a good ale will be keen to try a pint of Black Sheep Best Bitter or Old Speckled Hen from the bar.
-Those that prefer wine will find a great selection on their wine list including prosecco and a couple of rosés.
-Where the Hart Inn really stands out is with food.
-The menu is filled with interesting dishes that cry out for attention including mackerel pâté, salt and pepper squid, dressed crab, and generously sized burgers.
+Many would consider The Hart Inn a real village pub thanks to its traditional interior, stone floor and wooden beams.
+Those that like real ale will be keen to try a pint of Black Sheep Best Bitter or Old Speckled Hen.
+Where The Hart Inn really stands out is with its food.
+The menu is filled with interesting dishes such as mackerel pâté, salt and pepper squid, dressed crab, and generously sized burgers.